 The one area where we’d like to see Apple splurge a bit more is with its port and slot selection.
-The MacBook has two USB, mini DisplayPort, Ethernet, and a headphone jack on the left side; on the right is the slot for the SuperDrive DVD burner.
-Considering their ubiquity (you can find them on $300 netbooks), we’d prefer an SD Card slot, as well as at least one more USB port.
+The MacBook has two USB, a mini DisplayPort, Ethernet, and a headphone jack on the left side; on the right is the slot for the SuperDrive DVD burner.
+Considering their ubiquity (you can find them on $300 netbooks), we’d like to see an SD Card slot, as well as at least one more USB port.
 The Dell Studio XPS 13, for example, has all of the above, as well as FireWire and HDMI.

-When conversing with a friend over Google Chat, he said that our image was clear, and the embedded mic picked up our sound well, but the camera on the MacBook had a hard time adjusting to lower-light conditions.
+When conversing with a friend over Google Chat, she said that our image was clear, and the embedded mic picked up our sound well, but the camera on the MacBook had a hard time adjusting to lower-light conditions.

 Battery Life and Wi-Fi

 On our LAPTOP Battery Test, the MacBook lasted 7 hours and 22 minutes in Snow Leopard.
 Though it lasted more than 2 hours longer than the previous generation, this runtime is nearly three hours short of the Apple’s claim (10 hours), which, to be fair, is based on a less strenuous surfing test.
 The 13-inch MacBook Pro outlasted it, but only by 26 minutes.
 Still, this showing blows past the thin-and-light notebook average (4:52), and both the Lenovo ThinkPad Edge 14 (4:42) and IdeaPad Y460 (4:38 on integrated graphics).
 Of its Windows-based competitors, the ASUS U30Jc comes the closest, lasting 7:07.